 Porto Travel Guide: Things to Do in Porto

-Porto has become one of the trendiest destinations in 2019 and one of the most instagrammable European cities thanks to its colors, blue tiles, and bohemian charm.
-On top of that, it’s an affordable destination, welcoming and really well connected with international direct flights.
+Porto has become one of the trendiest destinations in Europe thanks to its colors, blue tiles, and bohemian charm.
+On top of that, it’s an affordable destination, with welcoming locals, a lively atmosphere and it’s really well connected with international direct flights.

 Do you need any more reasons to visit Porto?